 Equity Advisor, REDI

-Harpreet Ahuja (She/Her/Hers) is an Equity Advisor at the Office of Respectful Environments, Equity, Diversity, and Inclusion (REDI) within the Faculty of Medicine.
+Harpreet Ahuja is an Equity Advisor at the Office of Respectful Environments, Equity, Diversity, and Inclusion (REDI) within the Faculty of Medicine.
 In her capacity at REDI, she offers strategic guidance and supports capacity-building for department heads, faculty, staff, and students who are dedicated to implementing decolonization, anti-racism, and inclusive practices.

-Harpreet is the daughter of an immigrant father from India and a Labradorian Inuit-Polish mother.
+Harpreet is multi-racial.
 She was born and raised in Montreal studying in French, then spent her teenage years in downtown Toronto.
 Her culturally diverse upbringing ignited her curiosity and fueled her passion for social justice.

 Her journey into Equity, Diversity, and Inclusion (EDI) awareness began as a law student when she was nominated by the faculty of law to serve as the Vice President of Equity for the Common Law Student Society.
 She carried her EDI change management experience into her role as an Investigator in the Critical Injuries and Deaths Division with BC’s Office of the Representative for Children and Youth, where she worked to prevent the deaths of vulnerable children in government care.

 Harpreet’s approach to embedding EDI is informed by an international context.
 She has worked on death penalty cases in Malawi, studied genocide education in Rwanda, and Holocaust education in Poland and Germany.
 She provided legal assistance to migrants on the U.S.-Mexico border and resettled LGBTQI+ Syrian refugees, working out of a satellite office in Israel.
 She wrote children’s books for schools in Honduras and taught English to university students in Ecuador.
-Most recently, in October 2022, she worked as an Electoral Observer for the Office for Democratic Institutions and Human Rights in Bosnia and Herzegovina.
+Most recently, in May 2024, she volunteered as an Electoral Observer for the Office for Democratic Institutions and Human Rights in North Macedonia.

 Harpreet is a lawyer by training, holding a law degree from the University of Ottawa (2017) and a Master of Laws degree in International and Comparative Law from the University of California, Los Angeles (UCLA) School of Law (2019).
 During her time at UCLA, she was honoured with the Dean’s Tuition Fellowship Award, UCLA School of Law’s Public Interest Award, and a post-graduate fellowship at Yale Law School.
 Her legal career began with Legal Aid Ontario, where she gained experience in refugee law, aboriginal law, and criminal litigation.
-She was subsequently Called to the Bar in Ontario and British Columbia.
+She was subsequently Called to the Bar in Ontario (2020) and British Columbia (2022).
+Prior to law school, Harpreet acquired a Master of Arts degree in Sociology from the University of Guelph (2013).

-Prior to joining our team, Harpreet served at arms-length for BC Corrections in the Adult Custody Division, where she was appointed by the Assistant Deputy Minister in the Ministry of Public Safety and Solicitor General as an independent decision-maker presiding over disciplinary hearings within the 10 provincial correctional centres in BC.
+Before joining our team, Harpreet served at arms-length for BC Corrections in the Adult Custody Division, where she was appointed by the Assistant Deputy Minister in the Ministry of Public Safety and Solicitor General as an independent decision-maker presiding over disciplinary hearings within the 10 provincial correctional centres in BC.

-Madison Tardif, Equity Advisor, REDI
+Madison Tardif (She/her), Equity Advisor, REDI

 Madison Tardif is an Equity Advisor at the Office of Respectful Environments, Equity, Diversity, and Inclusion (REDI) within the Faculty of Medicine.
 In her capacity at REDI, she offers strategic guidance and supports capacity-building for department heads, faculty, staff, and students who are dedicated to implementing decolonization, anti-racism, and inclusive practices.